 Pinterest is the number one social media platform for interior designers to focus on and here’s why.
 It helps to think of Pinterest as less of a social media tool and more of a search engine.
 Unlike other social media platforms when people use Pinterest they are in research and buying mode, looking for inspiration and saving ideas for their dream home.

 With 250 million active monthly users (Sept 2018) Pinterest is driving trends.
 Designers often tell me they can predict what clients will ask for this season by what’s trending on Pinterest.
-Interior Design and Home Decor is one of the most active categories on the platform and your business needs to be visible in it.
+Interior Design and Home Decor are some of the most active categories on the platform and your business needs to be visible in it.

-As interior design is a visual business Instagram is a great place to showcase your work.
+As the interior design is a visual business Instagram is a great place to showcase your work.
 It also allows you to connect with your audience.
 Success on Instagram relies on sharing inspiring content which brings value to your audience.
-Think of your Instagram post as a daily mini blog.
+Think of your Instagram post as a daily mini-blog.